Prateek-singh-06/quiz-AltStack/README.md

 # quiz-AltStack

 clone the repo
-open the root directory of in vscode
+open the root directory in vscode open the terminal and run the command `cd backend`

 ## Backend